-- Each patient had an appropriate occupational therapy completed.
-There was evidence of patient involvement in the assessments. - Each patient was involved the development of an individualised therapeutic and recreational activity plan. - Patient participation or otherwise was recorded in the patients daily progress notes by both nursing and occupational therapy staff. - Patients also received weekly one to one time with a member from the Occupational Therapy team. - There was evidence of evaluation of improved patient outcomes.
+- Each patient had an appropriate occupational therapy assessment completed.
+There was evidence of patient involvement in assessment. - Each patient was involved in the development of an individualised therapeutic and recreational activity plan. - Patient participation or otherwise was recorded in the patients' daily progress notes by both nursing and occupational therapy staff. - Patients also received weekly one to one time with a member from the occupational therapy team. - There was evidence of evaluation of improved patient outcomes.

-Each occupational therapist is aligned with the patients' consultant to ensure consistency of care as patients move from ward 1 to ward 2 or 3.
+Each occupational therapist was aligned with the patients' consultant to ensure consistency of care as patients move from ward 1 to ward 2 or 3.